Sweetened Drinks Contain Harmful Ingredients

 There is a lot of talk about the evils of high fructose corn syrup (HFCS).
 It is a sweetener found in almost all processed foods.
 It is not much different from sugar: HFCS is 55% fructose and 45% glucose; sugar is 50% fructose and 50% glucose.
 The concern about too much fructose is that our bodies do not treat it like glucose.
 Insulin is released when we eat glucose, and this sends a message to our brain that we are full.
 Fructose does not cause the release of insulin and this may lead to over-eating.
 Our bodies also make fat more easily with fructose than with glucose, and this is why diets high in sugar are associated with higher levels of triglycerides (fat) circulating in the blood.
 The fructose in HFCS and sugar are equally damaging, and most of the fructose in our diets comes from sweetened beverages.

 Drinking your calories this way does not make you feel full, so you don’t eat less.
 People who eat or drink more sugar are prone to gain weight and have increased risk of heart disease.
 Many people have switched to artificially sweetened (diet) beverages which contain either acesulfame-k, aspartame or sucralose.
-The reason these artificial sweeteners have zero calories is because they are not absorbed by the body.
+The reason these artificial sweeteners have zero calories is that they are not absorbed by the body.
 The FDA has approved these sweeteners as being safe, but some organizations are concerned about their use.
 Drinking diet soda may get people accustomed to the concentrated sweetness and they may lose their taste for less sweet fruits and vegetables.
 The Center for Science in the Public Interest (a consumer advocacy organization) considers sucralose (Splenda) to be the only safe artificial sweetener.
 The American Acadamy of Pediatrics feels that artificial sweeteners have not been adequately studied to determine if they are safe for children, so they recommend limiting their use.
 So, what should your child be drinking?

-Healthy Choices Include:
+Healthy Beverage Choices Include:

 Test Your Knowledge?